ChuckDowning1/ChuckDowning1/README.md

-### Hi there 👋 I am a PhD student in accounting at MIT interested in understanding the economic impacts of generative AI and other frontier technology in the capital markets and elsewhere.
+### I am an assistant professor of accounting at Chicago Booth interested in understanding the economic impacts of generative AI and other frontier technology in the internal information environment, capital markets, and elsewhere.

-- 🔭 I’m currently working on projects related to disclosure and information processing, accounting labor, and generative AI
+- 🔭 I’m currently working on projects at the intersection of accounting and new technologies, particularly generative AI and the economics of technological change.
-- 💬 Ask me about my research!
-- 📫 How to reach me: downingc@mit.edu
+- 📫 How to reach me: charles.downing@chicagobooth.edu
-- 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: I love playing and watching sports, especially basketball, football, golf, tennis, volleyball, and kickball